 Leases are quick and easy to set up and administer.
 Equipment manufacturers or their affiliates will often set up the lease and arrange for equipment purchase and delivery.
 It is often possible to obtain a line of credit under a master lease to cover the entire project; each equipment purchase for the project would create a new schedule under the master lease, with interest starting to accrue at the time of purchase.

 - Operating lease: The lender owns the equipment and rents it for a fixed monthly fee.
 They are simple, funded out of operating budgets, and may be ideal for shorter-term projects or projects where owning the equipment is not desirable.
 Changes in accounting rules now require operating leases to appear on the balance sheet; however, properly structured lease payments may be tax deductible.

 - Municipal lease: Lenders of municipal leases don’t have to pay tax on interest income, and they pass these savings to the municipality in the form of a lower interest rate.
 No down payments are required and they can be executed relatively quickly with minimal cost.
 Non-appropriation language may keep this off the balance sheet and avoid referendums.

 A performance contract is an agreement with a private energy service company (ESCO) to manage one or more efficiency projects from beginning to end.
 These contracts are especially well suited for financing large (>$1 million) and complex projects.
-Energy cost savings are used to cover the entire cost of the projects, and any surplus savings are divided between the contracting organization and the ESCO as follows:
+Energy cost savings are used to cover the entire cost of the projects, and any surplus savings may be divided between the contracting organization and the ESCO as follows:

 - Shared savings: Cost savings go to servicing the debt first.
 After that, the contracting organization and the ESCO split the savings according to a percentage, such as 60/40.